 Handle, Ergonomics and Pocket Clip

-I recommend purchasing the Caly 3 at Amazon or BladeHQ.
-Please consider that purchasing anything through any of the links on this website helps support BladeReviews.com, and keeps the site going.
+If you would like to buy a Spyderco Delica 4, I recommend purchasing it at Amazon.com or BladeHQ.
+Please consider that buying anything through any of the links on this website helps support BladeReviews.com, and keeps the site going.
 As always, any and all support is greatly appreciated.
 Thank you very much.